I'm Breathless: Recording and composition

 Madonna sings a two-part duet with Beatty titled "Now I'm Following You".
-With beats atop a riff, Madonna reveals that "Dick" is an "interesting name".
 The first part has strings, brass and muted horns, with a tap-dancing sequence during the intermediate piano solo and blues effect.
 At the last chord, the sound of the record getting stuck is heard, and a needle is drawn across the vinyl, leading into the much faster part two.
+With beats atop a riff, Madonna notes that "Dick" is an "interesting name".
 The word "Dick" is continuously repeated in the main melody structure until the song ends with the sound of a record being snatched off a music player.
 Bill Meyers, who played piano during the recording, recalled that the song required only one take from Beatty.
 "Vogue" closes out the album and is musically different from the rest of the tracks.
 It is a dance number consisting of a "throbbing beat" and lyrically has a theme of escapism.
-The song talks about Vogueing, a dance form which reproduced poses from high-fashion modelling.
+The song talks about voguing, a dance form which reproduced poses from high-fashion modelling.
 The song also has a rap section, where Madonna names various "golden era" Hollywood celebrities, including Greta Garbo, Marilyn Monroe and Marlene Dietrich.